Ramp

 ![[IMG_4606.png|The day I was assigned my first direct report, Patrick sent me his characteristically to-the-point “Definition of a manager”]]

-I learned that Ramp isn’t a place where engineers receive specific instructions from product to implement.
-Ramp engineers make product decisions based on their *own* knowledge of the customer, market, and primitives — in partnership with PM — the same way Ramp PMs now *implement* entire features with tools like Ramp Inspect.
-Everyone gets to do everything.
+I learned that Ramp isn’t a place where engineers receive specific instructions from product, to implement.
+Ramp engineers make product decisions based on their *own* — developing — knowledge of the customer, market, and primitives — in partnership with product.
+The same way Ramp PMs now *implement* entire features with tools like Ramp Inspect.

 ---

-AI was also ascendant, recruiting heavily, and a lot of my pre-Ramp colleagues had reconvened at a major lab.
-I still had a lot to learn in Payments, though, and yet to convince myself that I could lead a function of this importance at a company like this.
+I still had a lot to learn in Payments, though, and yet to convince myself that I could lead a function of this importance (having never done it before).
 I wasn’t going to let myself off the hook, yet.

 Kat and I were tasked with major international expansion: not just being able to *pay out* international counterparties, but being able to make payments *on behalf of international entities and businesses*, originating payment *locally* across Canada, the EU, UK, and beyond.
-This would necessarily be a long-term project; across new cross-border/FX flows, bespoke partnerships, onboarding & underwriting, and more — powering our biggest multinational clients.

-This was also the initiative I felt like I had to deliver to the business, before I could even *consider* anything new.
+This was the initiative I felt like I had to deliver to the business, before I could even *consider* anything new.

-We had to solve currency conversion in light of slower funding rails, where FX rates could move against us by the time we’d received funding.
+The challenges in making Bill Pay & Reimbursements work — where neither sender nor recipient are Ramp, unlike collections — were business ones rather than purely technical.
+We had to solve currency conversion in light of slower funding rails; FX rates could move against us by the time a payment would be funded.
 Debit authorization in new geos.
-Brokering agreements and flows between partner A licensed to acquire/pull, and partner B to payout, etc.
+Agreements and flows between partner A licensed to acquire/pull, and partner B to payout, etc.

-I was surprised at how many of these “business problems” were equally mine to co-design solutions to, as an engineer.
+I was surprised at how many of these “business problems” were mine to co-design solutions to, as an engineer.
 But we got it done, and set Ramp in motion for true global expansion.

 <div style="left: 0; width: 100%; height: 300px; position: relative;"><iframe src="https://w.soundcloud.com/player/?visual=true&url=https%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F1924265513&show_artwork=true" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div>